 Measuring developer productivity via humans

-Somewhere, right now, a technology executive tells their directors: “We need a way to measure the productivity of our engineering teams.”
-A working group assembles to explore potential solutions, and weeks later, proposes implementing the metrics: lead time, deployment frequency, and number of pull requests created per engineer.
+Somewhere right now, a technology executive tells their directors, “We need a way to measure the productivity of our engineering teams.”
+A working group assembles to explore potential solutions, and weeks later, it proposes implementing the metrics: lead time, deployment frequency, and number of pull requests created per engineer.

 Soon after, senior engineering leaders meet to review their newly created dashboards.
 Immediately, questions and doubts are raised.
-One leader says: “our lead time is two days which is ‘low performing’ according to those benchmarks – but is there actually a problem?”.
-Another leader says: “it’s unsurprising to see that some of our teams are deploying less often than others.
+One leader says: “Our lead time is two days, which is ‘low performing’ according to those benchmarks – but is there a problem?”.
+Another leader says: “It’s unsurprising to see that some of our teams are deploying less often than others.
 But I’m not sure why or what to do.”

 If this story arc is familiar to you, don’t worry – it’s familiar to most, including some of the biggest tech companies in the world.
 It is not uncommon for measurement programs to fall short when metrics like DORA fail to provide the depth for insights leaders need.

-The solution to this relies on capturing insights from developers themselves, rather than solely relying on basic measures of speed and output.
+The solution relies on capturing insights from developers themselves rather than solely relying on basic measures of speed and output.
 What we are referring to here is qualitative measurement.
-We’ve helped many organizations adopt this approach, and we’ve seen firsthand the dramatically improved understanding of developer productivity that it provides.
+We’ve helped many organizations adopt this approach and have seen firsthand the dramatically improved understanding of developer productivity it provides.

 In this article, we provide a primer on this approach derived from our experience helping many organizations on this journey.
-We begin with a definition of qualitative metrics and how to advocate for them.
+We begin by defining qualitative metrics and how to advocate for them.
 We follow with practical guidance on how to capture, track, and utilize this data.

-Today, developer productivity is a critical concern for businesses amid the backdrop of fiscal tightening and transformational technologies such as AI.
-In addition, developer experience and platform engineering are garnering increased attention as enterprises look beyond Agile and DevOps transformation.
-What all these concerns share is a reliance on measurement to help guide decisions and track progress.
+Today, developer productivity is a critical concern for businesses amid fiscal tightening and transformational technologies such as AI.
+In addition, developer experience and platform engineering garner increased attention as enterprises look beyond Agile and DevOps transformation.
+All these concerns share a reliance on measurement to help guide decisions and track progress.
 And for this, qualitative measurement is key.

 What is a qualitative metric?